Explainability as statistical inference

 This loss is completely independent of the selector's parameters.
 Thus, training first the predictor network $p_\theta$ until convergence and then training the selector $p_\gamma$ is equivalent to the alternating training in Algorithm~1 in \cite{jethani2021have}.

-Thus, we can consider that the associated LEX model is always trained with a fixed $\theta$ and REAL-X is maximizing a negative log-likelihood of a LEX parametrization in a fixed $\theta$ setting.
+We can consider that the associated LEX model is always trained with a fixed $\theta$ and REAL-X is maximizing the lower bound of the log-likelihood of a LEX parametrization in a fixed $\theta$ setting.